buhrmi/buhrmi/README.md

 ### Hi there 👋

-I'm buhrmi, a web developer who [streams his work on Twitch](https://twitch.tv/buhrmitv).
+I'm buhrmi, a web developer who [streams on Twitch](https://twitch.tv/buhrmitv).

 This is my GitHub profile.
 In here you can find all the crap I've come up with in the past.
 It's mostly bullshit.
 I don't know why people star it.
 There are some good things in here, too, but nobody except me seems to like the good things.